 HIP69829 is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
+The Id of the star in the Henry Draper catalogue is HD125180.

 101 Virginis has an apparent magnitude of 5.84 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -1.62 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.00.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-|Traditional Name||101 Virginis|
+|Traditional/Proper Name||101 Virginis|